-One of the most common pitfalls when assembling a sprite sheet is the background color.
+One thing to consider when assembling a sprite sheet is the background color.

-Just make it easy on people and use a calm, grey-ish shade of blue or green, or even purple or red.
-Examples follow:
+I personally prefer to use calm, grey-ish shades of blue or green, or even purple or red.
+Like these:

 This one's pretty simple.
 Neatness counts, you know.

 Here's a cropped area from a very well aligned sheet.
 [Marco (Heavy Machine Gun)]

 Pretty sharp, right?
 Any sprite archive owner would be a fool not to accept such a sheet.

 Makes me kind of queasy.
 Avoid potential keyboard-barfing incidents by simply placing everything on a line.